nautobot/helm-charts/CONTRIBUTING.md

 Some other [generic linting from Lucas-C](https://github.com/Lucas-C/pre-commit-hooks):

-* `remove-crlf` - Removes carriage return followed by line feed to keep all files in Unix style format.
+* `remove-crlf` - Removes carriage return followed by a line feed to keep all files in Unix style format.
 * `remove-tabs` - Removes tabs to keep all spacing using standard spaces.

 Project specific linting includes: